-Invest in yourself in one of the best stock trading apps of 2021
+Invest in yourself with one of the best stock trading apps of 2022

 Are you worried you don't have enough cash to invest?
 Consider Stash Invest, which promotes micro-investing starting a just a few dollars a month.
 Providing IRA and checking packages, Stash Invest has traditionally offered exchange-traded funds (ETFs).
 Single stock investing is now possible, as is fractional trading.

 Stash requires a membership starting at $1/month.
 For this, you can open an account and access educational tools.
-With a Stash+ membership, you can take investing to new levels and also unlock additional research content.
-Fractional trading is possible with Stash Invest.
+With a Stash+ membership, you can take investing to new levels and unlock additional research content.
+In addition, fractional trading is possible with Stash Invest.

 Best for investing small change: Acorns